 Teen Stress: Time to ACT is the Healthy Futures mental health promotion program based on medically accurate material on teen stress, depression, and suicide prevention.
 These mental health promotion sessions use video content and the peer-to-peer help-seeking model from the award winning, nationally recognized Screening for Mental Health® program designed for middle school students.

-Healthy Futures implements the Teen Stress: Time to ACT lessons over two class periods.
+Teen Stress: Time to ACT lessons need to be implemented over two class periods.
 These lessons are designed to increase student understanding of common causes of stress, healthy ways to manage stress, that depression is a treatable illness, and how to utilize the peer-to-peer help-seeking model known as ACT® (Acknowledge, Care, Tell).